naninovel/docs/docs/guide/user-interface.md

 ![](https://www.youtube.com/watch?v=hqhfhXzQkdk)

 ::: tip EXAMPLE
-Unity project showed in the above video tutorial is [available on GitHub](https://github.com/naninovel/samples/tree/main/unity/ui).
+Unity project showed in the above video tutorial is available in the [UI sample](/guide/samples#ui).
 :::

 When creating a new prefab from scratch, make sure to attach a component that implements interface of the UI you're going to override.
 This component should be attached to the root object of the prefab.